keylime/rust-keylime/README.md

 a physical TPM chip (or a TPM emulator) to perform keylime operations.
 The TPM emulator is a program that runs in the daemon to mimic TPM commands.

-The rust keylime agent is in early development and not ready for production use.
+The rust-keylime agent is the official agent (starting with version 0.1.0) and replaces the Python implementation.

 ## Prerequisites